Unnecessary and Beautiful

 Like any good comeback, the underdog is back (after a training montage) with a new set of skills.

 Thanks to the clock driver we built, the old electric clocks are self-adjusting, aware of timezones and as accurate as the internet (ie wayyy more accurate than a quartz clock).
-We’ve got a carefully-chosen selection of these clocks in our store.
+We’ve got a carefully-curated selection of these clocks in our store.

 Previous